KBB99/activados/README.md

 # README

 A web-app that connects Venezuelan immigrants with the NGO Activados Panama.
+The live website is available at https://www.activados.org

 ## Getting Started